Updated on August 24, 2022

 While the division of your marital property is critical to your financial future, this is far less true when it comes to the division of your household items.
 In fact, the adage that less is more comes to mind.
 While you will need the basics, if you are like most couples, you likely have enough for both of you to begin with.

 It is never worth the legal cost of arguing over a pan, rice cooker, hair dryer, or anything else.
 If it becomes a heated battle, you can save yourself time, heartache, and expense by simply buying yourself a new one.
-Any attachment to the item in question you may feel likely has more to do with divorce emotions than with anything else, and reminding yourself of this fact can help.
+Any attachment you may feel to the item in question likely has more to do with divorce emotions than anything else, and reminding yourself of this fact can help.

 However, if the item in question has considerable sentimental value, it is a different matter that you shouldn’t ignore.